Hunter Dickinson

-Hunter Ryan Dickinson (born November 25, 2000) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA), on a two-way contract with the Birmingham Squadron of the NBA G League.
-He played college basketball for the Michigan Wolverines and the Kansas Jayhawks.
+Hunter Ryan Dickinson (born November 25, 2000) is an American professional basketball player who last played for the New Orleans Pelicans of the National Basketball Association (NBA).
+He played college basketball for the Michigan Wolverines and Kansas Jayhawks.

+Dickinson attended DeMatha Catholic High School in Hyattsville, Maryland.
+In high school, he was a Jordan Brand Classic honoree and the Maryland Gatorade Player of the Year in 2020, as well as a two-time state champion.

 Dickinson was named a consensus second-team 2021 NCAA Men's Basketball All-American as a freshman for the 2020–21 Big Ten regular season champion Michigan Wolverines.
-During his tenure, Michigan reached the NCAA tournament Sweet Sixteen twice (Elite Eight once).
-He was a three-time All-Big Ten (2x first team) honoree, leading Michigan in scoring and rebounding in all three seasons.
-Dickinson transferred to Kansas as a senior, where he was a 2024 and 2025 NCAA Men's Basketball All-American as well as a two-time first-team All-Big 12 Conference honoree.
-He was granted a fifth year of eligibility and was the preseason Big 12 Player of the Year for a consecutive season in 2024–25.
-He was the first men's basketball player recognized as an All-American at two different schools.
+During his three years at Michigan, the school reached the NCAA tournament Sweet Sixteen twice, advancing to the Elite Eight once.
+He was a three-time All-Big Ten (twice first team) honoree, leading Michigan in scoring and rebounding in all three seasons.
+Dickinson transferred to Kansas as a senior and played two seasons there, being granted a fifth year of eligibility.
+He was a 2024 and 2025 NCAA All-American and a two-time first-team All-Big 12 Conference honoree.
+He was the first men's basketball player recognized as a consensus All-American at two different schools.

-In high school, Dickinson was a Jordan Brand Classic honoree and the Maryland Gatorade Player of the Year in 2020, as well as a two-time state champion at DeMatha Catholic High School.
+During his first year as a professional basketball player he was selected for the 2026 NBA G League Next Up Game presented by AT&T. His NBA G League first-year performance was highlighted by efforts that broke (24) and then rebroke (27) the Birmingham Squadron single-game rebound record.

+Early life

+Dickinson was born to Kathy and Tim Dickinson on November 25, 2000 in Alexandria, Virginia.
+Dickinson's mother, Kathy, played volleyball for Niagara.
+Dickinson's father, Tim, played collegiate baseball at Buffalo State University.
+He is a fan of the Buffalo Bills.

+Dickinson has brothers—Ben, Grant and Jason.
+His older brother Ben played college basketball for NCAA Division I Binghamton, Loyola Marymount and UNC Greensboro.
+Ben (6 ft 9 in) who attended Gonzaga High School and was a 2011–12 America East All-Rookie Team selection, also played as a graduate student for NCAA Division II Cal State San Marcos.
+After playing for T. C. Williams High School and the 2015–16 season for Division II Concord University, Grant (6 ft 10 in) was affiliated with DII Mount Olive and Atlantic University Sport member CBU Capers.